-- 1. If the engine is cold, idle the engine for 3 to 5 minutes - 2.
-Turn the ignition switch to the (Off) position and wait for 2 to 3 minutes. - 3.
-Place your motorcycle on a firm, level surface. - 4.
-Place a drain pan under the drain bolt.
+- 1. If the engine is cold, idle the engine for 3 to 5 minutes. - 2.
+Turn the ignition switch to the OFF position and wait for 2 to 3 minutes. - 3.
+Place your motorcycle on a firm, level surface.

-5. Remove the oil fill cap, drain bolt, and sealing washer to drain the oil.
+- 4. Place a drain pan under the drain bolt. - Remove the oil fill cap/dipstick, drain bolt and sealing washer to drain the oil. - Discard the oil at an approved recycling center.